-We also tested the effectiveness of our method as a mitigation against membership inference attacks and compared it against some existing implementations of differentially private models.
-We found that the results acheived using our anonymization were comparable to differential privacy in terms of the achieved model accuracy versus attack accuracy, sometimes even doing slightly better.
-This shows that model-guided anonymization can, in some cases, be a legitimate substitute for such methods, while averting some of their inherent drawbacks such as complexity, performance overhead and being fitted to specific model types.
+We also tested the effectiveness of our method as a mitigation against membership inference attacks and compared it against existing implementations of differentially private models.
+We found that the results achieved using our anonymization were comparable to, sometimes even slightly better than, differential privacy in terms of the achieved model accuracy for the same level of protection against attacks.
+This shows that model-guided anonymization can, in some cases, be a legitimate substitute for such methods, while averting some of their inherent drawbacks such as complexity, performance overhead and the need for different implementations for each model type.

 Our approach is generic and can be applied to any type of machine learning model.
-Since it does not rely on making modifications to the training process, it can be applied in a wide variety of use cases, including machine learning as a service (ML-as-a-service or MLaaS in short).
-ML-as-a-service provides an array of machine learning services as part of cloud computing services, including tools such as predictive analytics, deep learning, data visualisation, natural language processing and more.
+Since it does not rely on making modifications to the training process, it can be applied in a wide variety of use cases, including integration within existing ML pipelines, or in combination with machine learning as a service (ML-as-a-service or MLaaS in short).
 This setting is particularly useful for organizations that do not possess the required computing resources to perform their training tasks locally.
-These cloud-based tools are typically provided as a ``black-box'' with little to no ability to affect the internals of the service implementation.
+It can even be applided to existing models, reusing the same architecture and hyperparameters and requiring only retraining the model.

-Similar to classic k-anonymity methods, our method can only be applied to structured data, such as numeric, discrete or categorical features.
-It cannot be applied directly to unstructured data such as images.
-It also does not work well for very high-dimensional datasets, or datasets with a very high level of uniqueness of records.
+Similar to classic k-anonymity methods, our method can only be applied to structured data, including numeric, discrete and categorical features.
+It also does not work well for very high-dimensional data, or data with a very high degree of uniqueness.

 In the remainder of the paper we present the most relevant related work in Section \ref{sec:rel}, describe the details of our method in Section \ref{sec:anon}, present experimental results in Section \ref{sec:res} and finally conclude in Section \ref{sec:con}.